-Google Sheets is an online spreadsheet application that is part of Google’s suite of office applications.
-It enables users to create and edit spreadsheets, store and share them online, and collaborate with other users in real-time.
-Google Sheets edit permissions are an incredibly useful tool for collaboration, allowing you to easily assign and adjust permissions for users on a document or spreadsheet.
-With these permissions, you can ensure that the right people have access to your documents and spreadsheets while maintaining control over your content.
-If you do not know how to set Google sheets edit permissions, this guide is for you!
+Google Sheets, an online spreadsheet application, allows users to create and edit spreadsheets as well as store and share them online.
+Its edit permissions are an incredibly useful tool for collaboration in real-time, allowing you to easily assign and adjust permissions for users on a document or spreadsheet.
+If you do not know how to set Google Sheets edit permissions, this guide is for you.
+So, keep reading!

 How to Set Google Sheets Edit Permissions